christophermadsen/snow-crystals/README.md

 ```
 python draw_pickles.py
 ```
+If you'd like the visualization of the experiments to be in a nice format, make sure that the window size and hexagonal side length parameters in draw_pickles.py are the same as in main.py

 If you wish to learn more about the diffusion parameters alpha, beta and gamma, please view our report or read the comments in the code.